Stock Ghyll Force Waterfall

 History, tourist information, and nearby accommodation

-A popular Lake District destination since Victorian times, this divided waterfall is located a short walk up the hill from the centre of Ambleside village.
+Stock Ghyll Force has been a popular Lake District destination since Victorian times, this divided waterfall is located a short walk up the hill from the centre of Ambleside village.
 The waterfall can be reached - appropriate enough - via Stockghyll Lane, on the northeast outskirts of the village.
 The path is well signposted from the village centre.

 The water from Stock Ghyll was used for many years to power bobbin and fulling mills along the beck, and the remains of old mill buildings can still be seen rising from the banks of the water course.